wpgreece/wapuu/README.md

-# wapuu
+# WordCamp Athens Wapuu

-WordCamp Athens Wapuu
+This is Socrates, the official Wapuu of WordCamp Athens.